 For example, after a downtrend, a reversal might be expected at a significant Fibonacci Time Extension line.

 The Fibonacci Time Extension tool is created by locating a significant high (low) and finding a significant retracement or extension low (high).

 An example of a Fibonacci Time Extension is shown below in the chart below of the S&P 500 exchange-traded fund (SPY):

-Because there are many traders out there who do believe that the Fibonacci ratios apply to the financial markets, that presupposes that there might be real supply and demand forces working on the markets at these important Fibonacci junctures.
+Many traders believe that Fibonacci ratios apply to the financial markets.
+This presupposes that there might be real supply and demand forces working on the markets at these important Fibonacci junctures.